Due Diligence

 How much does working with a mortgage broker cost?

 Usually nothing.
-Mortgage brokers get paid when banks approve lending, so there’s added incentive for them to get your application over the line.
+Brokers get paid when banks approve lending.
+So, there’s an added incentive for them to get your application over the line.

-On the odd occasion, some mortgage brokers will charge fees, but most are free.
+On the odd occasion some mortgage brokers will charge fees, but most don’t cost anything.

-What if I am buying a new-build property?
+What if I’m buying a New Build property?

-This means when it comes to settlement, or paying the developer, you may need to apply to the bank again to get your lending approved.
+This means when it comes to paying for your property you may need to re-apply to the bank.

 Remember, it’s not personal, they just want to make sure you can get the money to buy the house when you need it.